 Delivering Electrical Expertise Throughout WNC’s Residential, Commercial, and Industrial Locations.

 Just as your car requires an oil change every 3,000 miles, most standby generators need maintenance every two years (or following 200 hours of use).
 Like your vehicle, the condition of your spark plugs and air filters will affect your generator’s efficiency and long-term performance.
 Think of scheduling maintenance for your generator as a way of ensuring it stays “in shape.”
 That way, you’ll be well-prepared for an eventual power outage.
 When the lights go out, you want to know your generator will perform as expected.
 Maintaining your equipment with original manufacturer parts is essential to keeping your generator running at peak performance.
-Quality Electric of WNC is prepared to help you get the most out of your Generac standby.
+Quality Electric is prepared to help you get the most out of your Generac standby.

 Quality Electric provides regular inspections of all living areas including bedrooms, kitchens, lounges, hallways, and bathrooms.
 A proper electrical maintenance job includes a close examination of inlets, circuit breakers, panelboards, and electrical distribution systems as well as the task of checking indoor and outdoor lighting, relays, and control panels.